-Students are expected to dress appropriately (business casual) and always behave in a professional manner consistent with Occupational Safety and Health Administration (OSHA) standards.
-The clinical site may specify an alternative dress code (i.e., scrubs) in accordance with OSHA and state law considerations.
-Nurse Practitioner students are required to wear a Franklin picture identification nametag identifying them as a Nurse Practitioner student.
-Lab coats are required.
-Lab coats are purchased at the student's own expense and should be clean, ironed, and in good condition always.
-Students must wear their Franklin University picture identification nametag and always introduce themselves as a Nurse Practitioner Student while in the clinical setting.
+Students are expected to dress appropriately (business casual) and behave in a professional manner consistent with Occupational Safety and Health Administration (OSHA) standards.
+The clinical site may specify an alternative dress code (i.e., scrubs) following OSHA and state law considerations.
+Nurse Lab coats are required.
+Lab coats are purchased at the student's expense and should always be clean, ironed, and in good condition.
+Students must wear their Franklin University picture identification nametag and always introduce themselves as a Nurse Practitioner Student in the clinical setting.